Class FAQs

 We do ask parents to help manage any expectations, as the spirit of the ensemble relies heavily on all kids being on board and trusting/enjoying the process.

-For our Production Classes (including Musical Players, Shakespeare Players, Middle School Ensemble and High School Ensemble) our designer works with the children to provide special costumes.
+For our Production Classes (including Musical Players, Shakespeare Players and Middle School Ensemble) our designer works with the children to provide special costumes.
 This helps them inhabit their character and takes the production to the next level.
 We ask that the students come in a “base costume” on which we can then layer pieces.

-For our Mini Musical classes, as students are devising their own play, we encourage them to wear clothing from home on the last day for the sharing that helps them feel like their character.
+For our other classes, including ones in schools, as students are devising their own play, we encourage them to wear clothing from home on the last day for the sharing that helps them feel like their character.

 Students in privately enrolled in-home classes are welcome to wear and bring costume pieces from home throughout their session.